 In South Africa, unconscious bias based on race is a big problem.
 Older people in SA society, such as those who lived through Apartheid’s active years, often carry unconscious biases based on race because of things they witnessed or experienced during that time.
 Many young South Africans have family members, such as parents or grandparents, who hold outdated views.

 Unconscious bias training is, therefore, particularly important in South Africa.
-Individuals may receive training at work, but if not, there are numerous resources that can be used to challenge one’s own views.
+Individuals may receive training at work, but if not, numerous resources can be used to challenge one’s own views.

 Useful resources